lzenner/garroen/garroen/readme.garroen.english.txt

 ------------------------------------------------------------------------
 This mod requires EET, BG1EE, SoD, or BG2EE.

 Adds a romance between Garrick and Imoen, making Garrick available as a joinable NPC whenever Imoen is joinable or in need of rescuing.
+When not in the group, Garrick will ID items for you at a reduced 'family' rate, depending upon how far along the romance has progressed.
+He will also occasionally have 'gifts' for you in his store.

 ------------------------------------------------------------------------
 DESCRIPTION